SmilesOBrien/PS_GAM_Management/README.md

 Please note: this was written specifically with my environment in mind, please edit the script as appropriate for your environment

 I'm not a coder / scripter, just a tech who wanted a better way to leverage his tools.
 If you have any suggestions please let me know!
+I can't guarantee a swift turn-around but I'm happy to make this tool better!

 HOW TO USE:

 1. Edit the variables for $ExcelDB, $Worksheet, and $Column as appropriate for your environment
 2. Edit any of the Write-Host statements as appropriate for your environment, and the corresponding language in the script below

+NOTE: The environment this was written for uses the Asset ID field in Google Workspace.
+You may need to edit this script to work better in your environment off of a different descriptor.
+Any suggestions on making this more interoperable would be welcome.